AdamRose1/Hacking_CTF_Labs_Writeups/Broscience.md

 ![image](https://user-images.githubusercontent.com/93153300/212941244-ad6017c0-8cf9-4179-9470-c5c6546c1ed8.png)

-The source code shows that the cookie ‘user-prefs’ is being serialized.
+The source code shows that the cookie ‘user-prefs’ is being serialized and deserialized.
 Check this further in burp suite.
 Refresh the page to our logged in user and capture the request in burp suite.
 Burp suite shows the ‘user-prefs’ cookie is serialized:

 ![image](https://user-images.githubusercontent.com/93153300/212941294-0911a30c-baab-497c-80f3-c3c47297a597.png)